njlr/rs-core-lib/prion/core.md

 Simple floating point formatting, by calling `snprintf()`. `T` must be an arithmetic type; it will be converted to `double` internally.
-The additional format `'h'` is the same as `'g'` except that trailing zeros are not stripped.
+The additional format `'Z/z'` is the same as `'G/g'` except that trailing zeros are not stripped.
 This will throw `std::invalid_argument` if the mode is not one of `[EFGHefgh]`; it may throw `std::system_error` under implementation defined circumstances.